lowwebtech/low-web-extension/Readme.md

     + mimic embed styles
     + look for side-effect
 - add more social networks
--
 - add fallback for blocked ressources
 - take into account connexion network type (wifi/ethernet or 3G/4G)
 - take into account carbon footprint of user's electricity (-> co2signal.com)
-- show advices for websites
 - replace main scripts (jquery...) and styles (bootstrap..) with cdn/cache versions
-- prevent page reloaded by/for ads
 - display time alerts
 - set css prefers-color-scheme to dark
     + look at DarkReader